 How to head the ball

 One of the most common obstacles with heading the ball is overcoming your natural fear of getting hit on the head by a flying object.
-Don’t let the ball to hit you – you are the one who is swinging at the ball!
-Remember, it won’t hurt if you do it correctly.
+Remember that you are trying to strike the ball so don’t just let it hit you.

-The ball should be struck with the top part of your forehead.
+The ball should be struck with the top part of the forehead.
 Young players tend to close their eyes when heading the ball.
 By doing so, you can’t see where the ball is and you may injure yourself or somebody else.
-Lock your eyes on the part of the ball that you want to hit and keep them open until contact.
+Lock your eyes on the part of the ball that you want to strike and keep them open until contact.

 Techniques for heading the ball